Immersion Bilingual Education: What It Is and How to Implement It Successfully

 In a way, immersion bilingual education should be the goal of every language teacher.

+After all, immersion most closely mimics the way we learn our first language.
 And in teaching students a second language, we are already creating a bilingual setting to some degree.

 But the nuts and bolts of bringing a bilingual immersion model to life in a classroom or a school can be elusive.